baumgach/tue-slurm-helloworld/examples/interactive_session.md

 > ssh slurm
 ````

+Notes:

+* You need to [deploy your public key](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys)), i.e. copy your public ssh key to the file `~/.ssh/authorized_keys` on your slurm home directory.
+Password authorised access is revoked within a few days of account activation.

-In case you have trouble with the key forwarding, check out this [Stackoverflow answer](https://stackoverflow.com/a/38986908/2323484) (click [here](https://stackoverflow.com/questions/52113738/starting-ssh-agent-on-windows-10-fails-unable-to-start-ssh-agent-service-erro) for further help on Windows).
+* In case you have trouble with the key forwarding, check out this [Stackoverflow answer](https://stackoverflow.com/a/38986908/2323484) (click [here](https://stackoverflow.com/questions/52113738/starting-ssh-agent-on-windows-10-fails-unable-to-start-ssh-agent-service-erro) for further help on Windows).
+Most likely, you just need to run `ssh-add` in your local terminal.

 ## Allocating resources